-Today, I’m going to be talking about a very important, very fundamental concept and yes we're going to do some deep training on it.
-There’ll be some 15, 20-minute sessions with the codes in all the statutes and cases – we'll b going over it in detail.
+Today, I’m going to be talking about a very important, very fundamental concept; and yes we're going to do some deep training on it.
+There’ll be some 15, 20-minute sessions with the codes in all the statutes and cases – we'll be going over it in detail.

-Well, this all comes down to the most common way asset protection planning is attacked, the way a creditor particularly an aggrieved creditor who can't get to a planned assets because remember asset protection done correctly ,even if done for bad people at the wrong time works.
+Well this all comes down to the most common way asset protection planning is attacked.
+A creditor, particularly an aggrieved creditor who can't get to a planned asset, because remember asset protection done correctly-even if done for bad people at the wrong time works.

 We don’t want to do that.
 We want to avoid that.
 We always want to do it at the right time and make it so we can hold our heads up high.
 And how do we do it?
 Why do we do it?

-The main way you attack, you attack it is to claim it's a fraudulent conveyance and then if the statute of limitations is not run you will oftentimes see a judge order the assets returned.
+The main way you attack it is to claim it's a fraudulent conveyance and then if the statute of limitations is not run, you will oftentimes see a judge order the assets returned.

 Now, we'll be dealing with this in detail.
 There is a course on – there's a section on criminal contempt which goes through all the details but you don’t want – let's just avoid the issue.
-Do asset protection when the financial seas are calm and let your plans get old and cold.
+Do asset protection, when the financial seas are calm let your plans get old and cold?
 A normally safe period is four years.
 That’s the normal statute of limitations in the United States, seven years if it's fraud and actually one day is normally enough.

 But you always should think ahead, have the courage and foresight to do it before you are in trouble.
 It makes it cheaper.
 It makes it more effective.
-Okay.
-We'll talk about this in much greater detail and just remember old and cold matters.
+Okay, we'll talk about this in much greater detail.
+Just remember, old and cold matters.

 Remember, asset protection assumes that there are people who want to take your money and property away from you.